Westall railway station: Station facilities

 On 26 July 2006, a fire in the waiting room on Platform 1 caused major damage to half the station building, the ticket machines, seats and a section of the platform.
 The city-bound platform was closed off and passenger services to Flinders Street operated express from Springvale to Clayton, bypassing Westall, until temporary fencing was placed around the building.
 The damaged section was subsequently demolished and rebuilt.

 In May 2008, the Victorian State Government announced that the Westall station precinct would receive a $151 million upgrade, which included a rebuilt station, a new third platform, a third 2.6-kilometre track between Centre Road and Springvale Road and additional storage space at the Westall stabling yard.
-Work commenced in January 2010, with the majority of the works completed by October of that year.
-Following these works, Westall was upgraded to a Premium Station.
+Work commenced in January 2010, with the majority of it completed by October of that year.
+Following those works, Westall was upgraded to a Premium Station.